unnus/unnus/content/medical/22-absolutely-jaw-dropping-dental-websites-for-2021.md

 ![screenshot of website Channel Dental Platform](/assets/images/best-dental-websites-9.png)

 What happens when a creative powerhouse collaborates with the smartest dentist in Washington?
 Well, the Channel :D platform.
 The dental engagement platform has differentiated itself from the “lookalike” by adopting a unique black & white style to their website.
-Along with the bespoke illustration, [Shakuro ](https://dribbble.com/shots/14842406/)agency has made a masterpiece.
+Along with the bespoke illustration, {{% no-follow-link "https://dribbble.com/shots/14842406/" %}} Shakuro {{% /no-follow-link %}} agency has made a masterpiece.

 ## 10) Profimed Dental Store